×

 When we asked people about industries and career opportunities in Stavanger, they reponded:

 "Foreigners often work in Stavanger in a variety of industries, including hospitality, oil and gas, engineering, and IT.
 Many foreigners also work in the service industry, such as restaurants, hotels, and retail stores.
 Additionally, there are many opportunities for foreigners to work in the fishing industry, as well as in the maritime sector.
-Other popular jobs for foreigners in Stavanger include teaching English, working in the healthcare sector, and working in the finance industry," commented one expat who made the move to Stavanger.
+Other popular jobs for foreigners in Stavanger include teaching English, working in the healthcare sector, and working in the finance industry," explained one expat living in Stavanger, Norway.

 What is life like in Stavanger?